LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ###### Mazikeen's Story
-Mazikeen awakens in a crater, with no memory of how or why they are there
+Mazikeen awakens in a crater, with no memory of how or why they are there.
+Mazikeen unleashes a wave of energy - a combin

 ###### Alfread's Story